justinaquinoGITB/cechargen/README.md

 This is based on https://github.com/pgorman/travellercharactergenerator classic Traveller character generator, I copied the files into this unlinked project so that I dont accidentally break his work.
 I'm learning to use Gitub through trial and error, and no formal training so expect me to make a lot of mistakes.
 ~~Yes, characters _can_ die during character creation!~~

-Test Branch Edit 231116.
-EDIT 2 231116.

 How to use this:
 1. Download this in either your phone, tablet, or desktop
 2. On the [cepheus character generator](https://github.com/justinaquinoGITB/cepheus_engine_character_generator).
 3. Go to the green button of Code,
 4. choose Download zip,
-5. unzip
+5. unzip or extract
 6. open folder and look for Index.html
-7. open index,html in a browser of choice
+7. open index.html in a browser of choice (you can add ?history=verbose after index.html to make it detail what happned)
 8. Make a Bookmark for easy access (or save to home screen on device)

 How to Test (See notes 231102_00; additional changes 231103; testing pushing local changes to remote 231103)